tomashhurst/tomashhurst.github.io/resources.md

     </div>
 </div>

-**[Sydney Cytometry - Extranet Resources](https://sydneycytometry.org.au/wiki-launch)**: This external resource site from the Sydney Cytometry Facility hosts a number of protocols and resources developed by facility staff and users.
+**[Sydney Cytometry - Extranet Resources](https://sydneycytometry.org.au/wiki-launch)**: this external resource site from the Sydney Cytometry Facility hosts a number of protocols and resources developed by facility staff and users.

 <br />
 <br />